jcarter62/udacity-project5/README.md

 # Project - Item Catalog
-### Udacity Full Stack Nano Degree - Project #4
+### Udacity Full Stack Nano Degree - Project #5

 ## About
-This project implements a catalog containing categories and associated items.
+This project publishes an application catalog containing categories and associated items.
 The application provides two methods provide authentication.
 The first method is through a third-party provider.
 The second method is by way of a simple user + password local method.
 The third-party authentication used is by way of google.

 Any user can view categories and items; however, to add, modify, or delete, the user must be authenticated.
 Also, to modify or delete a category, the user must be the owner/creator of the item.